Transference-Focused Psychotherapy

-Transference-focused psychotherapy (TFP) is a treatment that was developed to treat patients with borderline personality disorder (BPD) and other personality disorders.
-This modality aims to help clients understand how their emotional responses to relationships and present experiences impact their connection with their therapist, the people in their lives, and themselves.
-This therapeutic modality uses techniques like parts work, integration, and observations to change behaviors and beliefs.
+Transference-focused psychotherapy (TFP) is a treatment that was developed for individuals with borderline personality disorder (BPD) and other personality disorders.
+This modality aims to help clients understand how their emotional responses to relationships and present experiences impact their connection with their psychotherapist, the people in their lives, and themselves.
+This psychotherapeutic modality uses techniques like parts work, integration, and observations to change behaviors and beliefs.

 iStock/fizkes

-The definition of psychotherapy transference is, according to a report from 2022, “dysfunctional patterns, beliefs, and assumptions that affect a patient’s perception of other people often affect their perceptions and behaviors towards the therapist.”
-We’ll detail this more later, but for now, it’s enough to know that transference-focused psychotherapy (TFP) often aims to help clients understand how they externalize or transfer their emotions and behaviors in a therapeutic setting.
-The therapist can observe how the individual's dialogue, expressions, or tone changes during sessions to prompt conversations about these changes and why they might occur.
+The definition of psychotherapy transference is, according to a report from 2022, “dysfunctional patterns, beliefs, and assumptions that affect a patient’s perception of other people and often affect their perceptions and behaviors towards the therapist.”
+Transference-focused psychotherapy (TFP), then, aims to help clients understand how they externalize or transfer their emotions and behaviors in a therapeutic setting.
+The psychotherapist can observe how the individual's dialogue, expressions, or tone changes during sessions to prompt conversations about these changes and why they might occur.

-As TFP was developed to treat personality disorders – and more specifically, borderline personality disorder (BPD) – it explicitly explores "splitting behaviors," defined as the fragmentation of a conscious experience, often directed at one's self, environment, or relationships.
-This is what makes the treatment transference-centered; it is aimed at analyzing how emotions transfer from one part of the conscious experience to another or from situation to situation.
-For example, feeling connected to a person in one moment and hateful toward them several minutes after due to a disappointment or emotional change may be an example of splitting, a symptom of borderline personality disorder.
+As transference-focused psychotherapy was developed to treat personality disorders—specifically, borderline personality disorder (BPD)—it explicitly explores "splitting behaviors."
+This is what makes the treatment transference-centered: It’s aimed at analyzing how emotions transfer from one part of the conscious experience to another or from situation to situation.
+For example, feeling connected to a person in one moment and hateful toward them several minutes after due to a disappointment or emotional change may be an example of splitting as a symptom of borderline personality disorder.

-In therapy, splitting may occur toward the therapist, and the client may reflect their experiences with others or themselves onto the therapist.
-The therapist may be able to observe the client's patterns in their outside relationships by noting how they act in session.
-The phenomenon of a client reflecting labels, roles, behaviors, or ideas onto their therapist is called transference, which is why transference-based therapy is named this way.
+In psychotherapy, splitting may occur toward the psychotherapist, as the client may reflect their experiences with others or themselves onto the psychotherapist.
+The psychotherapist may be able to observe the client's patterns in their outside relationships by noting how they act in sessions.
+The phenomenon of a client reflecting labels, roles, behaviors, or ideas onto their psychotherapist is called transference, which is why transference-based psychotherapy is named this way.

-The goal of TFP is often to create a healthy relationship in session between the therapist and the client while addressing boundaries, interpersonal concerns, and splitting behaviors.
+The goal of TFP is to create a healthy effective relationship between the psychotherapist and the client while addressing boundaries, interpersonal concerns, and splitting behaviors.

 What are personality disorders?